markfinger/python-webpack/README.md

 ```

 Once your manifest has been generated, the `USE_MANIFEST` setting is used to indicate that all data should
 be served from the manifest file.
+When `USE_MANIFEST` is True, any requests which are not contained within
+the manifest will cause errors to be raised.

+Note: the `HMR` setting is set to False when populating manifests.
+This prevents HMR runtimes from being
+injected into your bundles.

+### Using context in a manifest

 If you want to generate a manifest which contains specific context for each config file, set `MANIFEST` to
 a dictionary where the keys are config files and the values are iterables containing context objects.
 For